AshleyDumaine/ScienceBowlScorecard/README.md

 projector, which is provided in each classroom, allows for an easy-to-read representation of the current round score to be projected instead of showing an entire spreadsheet of the scores or keeping tally marks on the board.

-Overall, the ScienceBowlScoreCard app aims to make the Northeast Science Bowl run more effectively by eliminating the need for paper scorekeeping and manual delivery.
+Overall, the ScienceBowlScorecard app aims to make the Northeast Science Bowl run more effectively by eliminating the need for paper scorekeeping and manual delivery.

 ## Further Work